 People with Disabilities: Agency for persons with disabilities

-A toll-free number has been established for veterans who receive care in the impacted area.
-Call 1(800)507-4571 to receive information on where to go for care, how to receive prescription drugs, or any other concerns they may have about their care.
-The phone line will be open 24 hours a day, seven days a week.
+Throughout the year veterans can call the VA Telephone Assistance Service weekdays at 1-800-826-1000.
+Prior to, during or after a disaster event, veterans impacted by the disaster can call 1(800)507-4571 to receive information on where to go for care, how to receive prescription drugs, or any other concerns they may have about their care.
+When activated, this phone line will be open 24 hours a day, seven days a week.

 Don’t wait to get your prescriptions filled.
 In accordance with the Governor’s Executive Order, OIR has notified all health insurers, managed care organizations and other health entities of their statutory obligation to allow for early prescription refills during a state of emergency.